 Gearing (Gain Ratio) for Single Speed

 Easy to get started pedaling, and easy to maintain momentum (even on hills!), the Cleary Owl is geared ideally for pretty much every situation our kid testers found themselves in.
-From going up and down moderate hills, to off-roading on grassy and uneven dirt terrain, the single-geared Owl was a dream.
+From going up and down skatepark ramps, to off-roading on grassy and uneven dirt terrain, the single-geared Owl was a dream.

-With a gain ratio of 3.37, the Owl won’t gain as much speed on flat rides as single speed bikes like the CNOC with a higher gain ratio (3.98).
+With a gain ratio of 3.37, the Owl won’t gain as much speed on flat rides as single speed bikes like the Guardian 20 Small with a higher gain ratio of 3.96.
 This, however, is in exchange for the benefits mentioned above.
 Single-geared bikes can’t have it all, and one gain ratio isn’t necessarily better than another – it all depends on how your child will use the bike.